 Place the beans, carrots and potatoes in a microwave-safe bowl, add ¼ cup water, and microwave on high for seven minutes or until the potatoes are cooked but not mushy.

 Place the coconut milk and poppy seeds in a blender and blend until you have a smooth paste.
 Add a little bit of water if needed.

-Heat 1 tsp of oil in a large saucepan or pot.
-Add 1 chopped onion and saute until it starts to turn translucent.
+Heat 1 teaspoon of oil in a large saucepan or pot over medium heat.
+Add the mustard seeds and when they pop, add one chopped onion and saute until it starts to turn translucent.
 Add crushed or minced garlic (four cloves) and crushed or grated ginger (1 tbsp) and continue to saute another 30 seconds.

-Add 1 cup of tomato puree with ½ tsp of cayenne or any red chile powder, 1 tbsp of coriander powder, 2 tsp cumin powder, ½ tsp turmeric, and the garam masala powder, if using.
+Add 1 cup of tomato puree with ½ teaspoon of cayenne or any red chile powder, 1 tablespoon of coriander powder, 2 teaspoon cumin powder, ½ teaspoon turmeric, and the garam masala powder, if using.
 Stir well, cover, and let the tomatoes and onions cook about 10 minutes.